JayNakum/blog/3/BitNCrypt.md

 # Revisiting BitNCrypt: A password manager that doesn't store passwords
 ![bitncrypt_definition.png](../assets/3/bitncrypt_definition.png)

 I'm quite proud of this one!
-It is a custom made algorithm that generates password and it works like a hash function.
+In this blog I have revisited BitNCrypt, it is a custom made algorithm that generates password and it works like a hash function.
+I developed this project for my university subject Information Security and it was guided by [Dr. Hargeet Kaur Madam](https://www.linkedin.com/in/dr-hargeet-kaur-33a1a3109/).
 Now, if you know what are the hash function's properties, you already know what this project is.
 A simple yet surprisingly efficient solution to manage passwords.
 The primary questions that I will be answering in this blog are:
 1. Why to use such tool?
 2. What is BitNCrypt?
 3. How BitNCrypt works?